-Sara M. Goldstein, Esq. is General Counsel for MRO, a leader in the secure, compliant and efficient exchange of Protected Health Information (PHI).
-At MRO, Professor Goldstein is responsible for providing legal direction and guidance for the company and for overseeing MRO’s compliance with HIPAA.
+Sara M. Goldstein, Esq. is a privacy and data protection attorney at BakerHostetler in Philadelphia.
+She was previously general counsel for MRO, a leader in the secure, compliant and efficient exchange of Protected Health Information.
+At MRO, Professor Goldstein provided legal direction and guidance for the company and for overseeing MRO’s compliance with HIPAA.
 In addition, Professor Goldstein writes about the different legal issues surrounding Release of Information for various publications and speaks to healthcare organizations across the country about compliance with federal and state laws related to health information privacy and security.
 Professor.
 Goldstein holds a B.A. from Smith College and received her JD with honors from the Kline School of Law.

 Course(s): Patients and Privacy

 Practice Professor of Law David Hoffman is the president and founder of Hoffman & Associates, PC, a national health-care consulting firm dedicated to patient safety through compliance.
 His previous experience includes prosecuting health care and fraud cases as an assistant U.S. attorney for the Office of the U.S. Attorney for the Eastern District of Pennsylvania and serving as chief counsel to the Pennsylvania Department of Aging.